tovletoglou/ansible-playbook-vagrant-cluster/README.md

   cd ansible-playbook-vagrant-playground
   ```

-2. Edit the `hosts` accordingly, edit the IP addresses to reflect the VMs.
+2. [Optional] Edit the `hosts` accordingly, edit the IP addresses to reflect the VMs.

 3. Run the playbook `playbook_ansible.yml`.
 It will get all the necessary roles and put them in `roles/ansible-role-name`.